Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

 [ConcurrentSequence][yasmin_etasl.yasmin_ticking.ConcurrentSequence] and [ConcurrentFallback][yasmin_etasl.yasmin_ticking.ConcurrentFallback] are basically the same as [Sequence][yasmin_etasl.yasmin_ticking.Sequence] and [Fallback][yasmin_etasl.yasmin_ticking.Fallback] but execute concurrently: at each tick they go to their complete list of states and follow the logic of sequence or fallback. e.g. in a ConcurrentSequence the states are executed concurrently, but within one tick, they are executed in the order specified.

+[Concurrent][yasmin_etasl.yasmin_ticking.Concurrent] executes also its children concurrently (calling them in sequence for each tick).
+Concurrent stops executing when any child returns any outcome different from TICKING.
+See [API][yasmin_etasl.yasmin_ticking.Concurrent] for description fo detailed behavior.

 The **Repeat** state has one underlying state and repeats this state for a given number of times.